Sprukulis/100-Days/Log.md

 Today's Progress:  Only 25 main on codeacademy on 11.10 Finally starts to get a bit harder :).
 Today treehouse coding adn the Treehouse anaconda workshop.
 Only one more full day till i start LPTHW on saturday :)

+Day 13: October 13, 2017

+Today's Progress:  Just a bit of treehouse and looking at pycharmEDU.
+Staring to look into LPTHW :)